notkingsley/vanity/docs/TYPES.md

 This document the basic types recognized/used by Vanity.

-For most commands expecting an object, the type is known and implicitly assumed, so the the type annotation is not included.
+For requests expecting an object, the type is known and implicitly assumed, so the the type annotation is not included.
 In Responses, the type is always included.

 An `<object>` is defined as a sequence of characters, with the following structure: